Industry-Leading Platinum Refiners

 X-Ray Fluorescence (XRF) rapidly provides excellent fully quantitative results for higher concentration homogeneous samples, as long as the instrument has been calibrated with proper standards that account for all elements in the sample being tested.

 Inductively Coupled Plasma Mass Spectrometry (ICP) can provide highly accurate multi-element analysis.
 The sample is first dissolved in Aqua-Regia, and the resulting solution is atomized and ionized.
 Then, the individual PGM isotopes are detected and qualified by mass spectrometry.
 ICP is considered the most accurate method for PGM analysis when matrix effects are corrected.
+It is this combination of XRF and ICP analysis performed entirely in our own laboratory, that makes Mid-States the preferred platinum refinery for clients who need provable, auditable results, not estimates.
+For those wondering how to refine platinum to the highest possible accuracy, this dual-method approach is the industry benchmark.

 Insured Shipping & Secure Customer Portal